GeorgeNAL/NALathletics-blog/_posts/2021-06-16-international-athletes-ncaa-championships.md

 post_image: "/assets/img/new-hayward-field.jpeg"
 slug: /international-athletes-ncaa-championships/
 ---
-<h6>International students made up one-third of the top 10 finishers at the 2021 NCAA Outdoor Track & Field Championships.
+<h6>International students made up 30% of the top 10 finishers at the 2021 NCAA Outdoor Track & Field Championships.
 These athletes are a unique subset of the athletes we need to keep in the sport past graduation.</h6>

 If not for COVID, we’d be at the point on the track & field calendar where people start asking “How can we keep more of the top American track & field athletes in the US for the summer, so they don’t have to go to Europe?”
 Since travel to Europe is still a coronavirus-induced pain and there’s not much going on over there for American athletes anyway, let’s put a twist on that old standby query: